junkdog/kbdluv/README.md

 Easy shortcuts for libgdx/artemis.

 #### Usage

 - Extend ShortcutProcessor
-- Implement getEntity
+- Implement `getEntity()`
- - This step can be skipped if no shortcut methods take an Entity or Component parameter
+ - `getEntity` can return null if no shortcut methods take an Entity or Component parameter
 - Create a method, annotate it with `@Shortcut`
-- Register as you normally would.
+- Register the input processor as you normally would.

 #### Example